Campus Recreation Center

 If you decide not to renew your locker, please clear your locker and return your lock and towel to Campus Recreation Center Member Services or the East Campus Activities Building office.

-If you're serious about working out in the Recreation Center, then you're going to sweat.
+If you're serious about working out in the Campus Recreation Center, then you're going to sweat.
 Take advantage of our FREE Towel Check-out service.
-Just bring your UNL Student ID, and you can use a towel while you are in the Rec Center.
+Just bring your university Student ID card, and you can use a towel while you are in the Rec Center.

 A towel service is provided as part of the locker rental charge.
 If you are not a locker renter, you can check out a shower towel with your NU photo ID.
 In addition, free towel services are offered in the Strength Training and Conditioning Room (Campus Rec Center and Fleming Field Annex Bldg.) and Super Circuit (Campus Recreation Center).
 The towels issued in the Strength Training and Conditioning Room and Super Circuit may only be used while in these areas.
 They should be returned prior to leaving.
 You may also receive a towel at Campus Rec Member Services or the Towel Check-out counter, across from the Fitness room.
 One towel is issued per individual, however, a soiled towel may be exchanged for a clean one as often as needed.